What is the Mesothelium?

 Damage and inflammation of the mesothelium can result in adhesions (scar tissue).
 These changes can cause the mesothelial cells to mutate and turn into malignant mesothelioma cells.
 Exposure to asbestos also causes asbestosis, lung cancer, and ovarian cancer.

 Effusions involving any of the areas containing mesothelium tissue happens as a result of primary diseases like cancer, surgery, or an infection.
-Pleural effusions occur when fluid builds up in between the two layers of the pleural mesothelium.
+As stated by medical professionals in cancer treatment centers, Pleural effusions occur when fluid builds up in between the two layers of the pleural mesothelium.
 Peritoneal effusions accumulate fluid in the abdomen, and pericardial effusions accumulate fluid in the tissue surrounding the heart.

 The mesothelium can experience other issues, including:

 - Inflammation of the peritoneum (peritonitis)

 Pericardium Medical Issues